 - stamp and signature

-If any of the above details are not clearly and precisely recorded, it would be a deemed a document failure and the carrier would be correct to refuse entry of the pet into the UK.
+If any of the above details are not clearly and precisely recorded, you will be refused entry into the UK.

 Pet owners are reminded that it is considered good practice to regularly treat their animals against a range of ticks and tapeworms as part of their routine health management, especially if travelling abroad.
 Veterinarians are advised to discuss with their clients the appropriate course of action.